youyinnn/ai_face_mask_detector/README.md

 Driver.py is used to run the program itself and includes samples of all major function calls needed to train and characterize the nets.

+Note that Application.py functions use images found in test_data by default.
+Training.py methods rely on the entire dataset usualy kept in aug_1

+To load a model and run it on 1 image use Application.application_mode_single_image(model_type, saved_file_path,image_path) This will load an image at image_path and run it through the saved model of type model_type found at saved_file_path

+To load a model and run it on all images in a folder use Application.application_mode)imageset(model_type, saved_file_path,folder_path)
+This loads the images in that folder and then tests the model on them before output the evaluation data.

 To tune hyperparameters with 5-fold cross-validation run Training.hyper_parameter_tuning(model_type, num_trials).
 The model type should be a reference to a nn.module class.
 Our models are in Models.py so Models.Base_CNN is an appropriate input. num_trials is simply how many configurations you'd like to try.